Graceful Degradation

 2. Membership Runes continue to function on Bitcoin L1

-3. Admin deploys a new contract on another L2
+3. Admin creates new process instances on another L2

-4. New contract references the same inscription ID and rune ID
+4. New instances reference the same inscription ID via templateInscriptionId

 5. Institution continues with full identity and membership intact